ronaldpereira/blackjack/README.md

 # Blackjack

-Gambling Card game "Blackjack" applicatioon, using Object-Oriented Programming concepts in Java language.
+Gambling card game "Blackjack" applicatioon, using Object-Oriented Programming concepts in Java language.

 ## How to execute